Justice for J6 rally

 The Justice for J6 rally was a right-wing demonstration in Washington, D.C., in support of hundreds of people who were arrested and charged following the January 6 United States Capitol attack.
 It occurred on September 18, 2021.
 The event attracted 100–200 activists.
-It was organized by a former Trump campaign staffer.
+It was organized by a former Donald Trump campaign staffer.
 The event was noted for extensive security preparations and concerns over possible unrest.

 Background

 In August, a Justice for J6 rally was organized by Look Ahead America, a nonprofit led by former Trump campaign staffer Matt Braynard, was scheduled to be held on the grounds of the U.S. Capitol starting at 12:00 p.m.
 ET on September 18.
 It was Look Ahead America's third rally held in Washington, D.C.; its first was outside the Department of Justice on June 19, 2021, and its second was outside of the District of Columbia Department of Corrections facility on July 17.

 Look Ahead America had also held satellite rallies in nine states prior to the September 18 rally.
 On July 14 it held a rally in Arizona, which included speakers U.S. Representative Paul Gosar and State Representative Mark Finchem.
 The other eight rallies held on July 17, 2021, took place in Georgia, Florida, Iowa, New Jersey, New York, South Carolina, Texas, and Wyoming.

 The rallies were intended as a show of support for people charged for participating in the attack.
 Lawmakers and law enforcement officials expressed their concerns over possible unrest at the rally.

 On August 27, 2021, Matt Braynard on behalf of Look Ahead America and Cara Castronuova of Citizens Against Political Persecution (CAPP) filed a formal complaint with the UN Human Rights Committee regarding the plight of the prisoners.